-- A quarantine or isolation order for the employee or someone the employee is caring for, or medical advice to self-quarantine; - When the employee has symptoms of COVID-19; or - $\checkmark$ When the employee's child's school or child care facility is closed.
+- A quarantine or isolation order for the employee or someone the employee is caring for, or medical advice to self-quarantine; - ☑ When the employee has symptoms of COVID-19; or - ☑ When the employee's child's school or child care facility is closed.

 Employers with 500 employees or more are exempt from the laws, and employers may exclude employees who are health care providers and emergency responders.
 The legislation also allows for future regulations exempting businesses with fewer than 50 employees from providing leave for child care reasons if the leave would jeopardize the viability of the business.

-The laws take effect within 15 days of passage; the leave benefits will expire on Dec.
+The leave benefits take effect on April 1, 2020, and expire on Dec.
 31, 2020.